Skip to navigation Skip to content

 Restore the MOB + Read more ...

-Code all notified changes to the customer's employment/training details on the Employment/Training Summary (ETS) screen prior to restoration.
+Code all notified changes to the customer's employment/training details on the Employment/Training Summary (ETS) screen before restoration.
 See Change of circumstances for Mobility Allowance (MOB) customers.
-This ensures the correct rate for Mobility Allowance (MOB) is paid (standard or higher rate).
+This makes sure the correct rate for Mobility Allowance (MOB) is paid (standard or higher rate).

 Go to the Benefit Action (BA) screen: